dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 Devices that are enrolled with a device enrollment manager account have the following limitations:

-  - There is no specific device "user."
-Therefore, there is no email or company data access.
-However VPN, for example, could still be used to provide device apps with access to data.
+  - No per-user access.
+Because devices don't have an assigned user, the device won't have email or company data access.
+VPN configurations, for example, could still be used to provide device apps with access to data.

-  - There is no conditional access because these are per-user scenarios.
+  - No conditional access because these are per-user scenarios.

   - The DEM user can't unenroll DEM-enrolled devices on the device itself by using the Company Portal.
 The Intune admin has this capability, but the DEM user does not.

   - Only the local device appears in the Company Portal app or website.

   - Users can't use Apple Volume Purchase Program (VPP) apps because of per-user Apple ID requirements for app management.

   - (iOS only) If you use DEM to enroll iOS devices, you can't use the Apple Configurator or Apple Device Enrollment Program (DEP) to enroll devices.